Dream: Recollection

 The recollection of dreams is extremely unreliable, though it is a skill that can be trained.
 Dreams can usually be recalled if a person is awakened while dreaming.
 Women tend to have more frequent dream recall than men.
 Dreams that are difficult to recall may be characterized by relatively little affect, and factors such as salience, arousal, and interference play a role in dream recall.
 Often, a dream may be recalled upon viewing or hearing a random trigger or stimulus.
 The salience hypothesis proposes that dream content that is salient, that is, novel, intense, or unusual, is more easily remembered.
 There is considerable evidence that vivid, intense, or unusual dream content is more frequently recalled.
 A dream journal can be used to assist dream recall, for personal interest or psychotherapy purposes.

 Adults report remembering around two dreams per week, on average.
 Unless a dream is particularly vivid and if one wakes during or immediately after it, the content of the dream is typically not remembered.
-Recording or reconstructing dreams may one day assist with dream recall.
-Using the permitted non-invasive technologies, functional magnetic resonance imaging (fMRI) and electromyography (EMG), researchers have been able to identify basic dream imagery, dream speech activity and dream motor behavior (such as walking and hand movements).

 In line with the salience hypothesis, there is considerable evidence that people who have more vivid, intense or unusual dreams show better recall.
 There is evidence that continuity of consciousness is related to recall.
 Specifically, people who have vivid and unusual experiences during the day tend to have more memorable dream content and hence better dream recall.
 People who score high on measures of personality traits associated with creativity, imagination, and fantasy, such as openness to experience, daydreaming, fantasy proneness, absorption, and hypnotic susceptibility, tend to show more frequent dream recall.
 There is also evidence for continuity between the bizarre aspects of dreaming and waking experience.
 That is, people who report more bizarre experiences during the day, such as people high in schizotypy (psychosis proneness), have more frequent dream recall and also report more frequent nightmares.

+Dream-recording machine

+Recording or reconstructing dreams may one day assist with dream recall.
+Using the permitted non-invasive technologies, functional magnetic resonance imaging (fMRI) and electromyography (EMG), researchers have been able to identify basic dream imagery, dream speech activity and dream motor behavior (such as walking and hand movements).